 The Transition Center at Wood-Ridge High School educates students, grades 5 through the age of twenty-one, with special needs who demonstrate delays in the cognitive and behavioral domains.
 Instruction focuses on developing each student's independent living skills to their full potential.
 The Transition Center provides a full day school- and community-based learning environment, which includes Individual Education Plan (IEP)-driven instruction focusing on the mastery of functional academic skills required for daily living and working in the community.
 All students benefit from training in the areas of health; personal, workplace, and travel safety; and appropriate social interactions.
 Through work internships, functional academics, and a variety of daily living experiences, students are prepared to become true citizens of their communities.

-Academics are aligned to the New Jersey Core Curriculum Content Standards.
+Academics are aligned to the Common Core Standards.
 Progress Reports are issued three times per year, with Parent Conferences held in November and upon request.
-The New Jersey Alternative Proficiency Assessment test is administered as mandated.
+The New Jersey Alternative Proficiency Assessment (APA) test is administered as mandated.
 In addition to traditional academics, students receive instruction in art, music, adaptive physical education, and health education.